Students place in international Land Art Generator competition

 Kyle Taveira placed 4th out of hundreds of submissions for his project Dreamtime.
 (Pictured above and below) As his elements sway in the wind they generate clean energy, read more about the technology and his project here.

 Binghua (Benny) Chen placed in the top 25 as well with his project En-visible Wing.
-(Picture coming soon) His design features large structures with embedded solar cells to collect energy from the sun.
+(Picture below) His design features large structures with embedded solar cells to collect energy from the sun.
 As the day progresses the structure move in and out in a motion similar to a flapping wing.